madhatguy/cbpi-telegram/Readme.md

-# cbpi-telegram
+# cbpi4-telegram
+##Adopted to cbpi4 from
-Telegram Push Notifications for Craftbeerpi
+Telegram Push Notifications for Craftbeerpi4

 This allows you to send any messages that appear in Craftbeerpi to Telegram.